House Bill No. 376

 written form, prior to making a final decision that is of significant interest to the public.

-(2) When a state agency OTHER THAN THE BOARD OF REGENTS proposes to take an action that directly impacts a specific community or area and a public hearing is held, the hearing must be held IN AN ACCESSIBLE FACILITY in the impacted community or area OR IN THE NEAREST COMMUNITY OR AREA WITH AN ACCESSIBLE FACILITY."
+(2) When a state agency OTHER THAN THE BOARD OF REGENTS proposes to take an action that directly impacts a specific community or area and a public hearing is held, the hearing must be held in the impacted community or area."

 Section 2.
 Section 16-4-202, MCA, is amended to read: